 Besides identifying if this tick can even cause disease, let’s talk about how to know if you need to worry about treatment.

-Was the tick on for < 36 hours?
-Then it is unlikely that treatment is needed!
-Phew.
-Most times you will notice that there is a tick before 36 hours has passed by.
+Was the tick on the body for less than 36 hours?
+If so, it’s unlikely that treatment is needed.
+Phew!
+Most of the time you will notice the tick on the body before 36 hours has passed.

 There is a long list of tick borne illness that can be found on the CDC website.
 Don’t get overwhelmed!
 The bad guys are usually only in a few regions and you likely won’t have to worry about more than a few of these!

 Symptoms of tick disease in kids

 Now just because you were bitten by a tick doesn’t mean you have a disease.
 However, disease from ticks can be hard to diagnose and easy to miss.
 It can also make you very sick, so make sure to take tick bites seriously.
 Once diagnosed, they are usually easy to treat with antibiotics.
 If your kid has had a tick bite and now days later he/she is starting to feel ill, then it’s best to get checked out.
 Better to be safe than to miss a tick-borne disease.

 Most illness will present as a flu-like illness.
 You may have fever or chills.
 You may be achy and feel awful.
 Some people will get a headache or joint pain.
 You may have a mild or high fever.
 Some become more sick than others.
 Some require hospitalization, and some can be treated at home with no problem.
 Also, there are some distinct rashes that accompany many of the tick borne diseases.
 If you notice any sort of rash, it’s time to get checked out!

 Our Nurse-1-1 nurses can help you to determine your need for an appointment, as well.
 Feel free to ask us and send along a photo of your rash or bite.